mlinke-ai/kev_in/docs/api/exercise.md

 The response is a dictionary or JSON object, Together with HTTP status 200.
 The exercise ID is mapped to all exercise attributes.
 If you pass `exercise_id = 0` then all existing exercises will be returned.

+Note: If the response contains multiple items and the number of returned items is higer than a certain value then only the first few selected items will be return until reaching that value.
+The value is defined in `config.MAX_ITEMS_RETURNED`.

 ```JSON
 {
     "1": {